Cybercrime Escalation: How Municipal Governments Can Combat Rising Threats

 Ransomware is the primary threat facing Canadian municipalities.
 Attack groups like LockBit and BlackCat specifically target public sector organizations.
 Recent variants encrypt critical files, steal sensitive data, and threaten to publish it unless municipalities pay six-figure ransoms within 72 hours.

 The pressure is immense.
-A municipality cannot function without access to tax systems, permit databases, or payroll platforms.
+A municipality can’t function without access to tax systems, permit databases, or payroll platforms.
 Hackers know that payment is often faster than recovery.
 Some insurance companies pay ransoms to minimize downtime, though this practice is controversial and illegal in some jurisdictions.

 The solution requires multi-layered defense: endpoint protection on all devices, email security filtering out malicious attachments, network segmentation isolating critical systems, regular backups stored offline (immutable), and staff training to recognize phishing.
 Cybersecurity assessments should specifically identify ransomware vectors in your network.